payu-india/CMS-Chatbot/reference/General/using-amex-l3-fields.md

 metadata:
   robots: index
 ---
-The following table provides the list of fields with their length, type and description.
+The[ L3 field descriptions](#l3-field-descriptions) table provides the list of fields with their length, type and description.

-You must use the L3 field similar to the JSON:
+You must use the L3 fields with **\_payment** API similar to the JSON:

 ```
 {